boldflight/BibleConverter/test_EPUB/output/Acts.md

 [46] He found favor with God and asked that he could find a dwelling place for the house of Jacob.
 [47] But Solomon built a house for him.
-[48] Yet the Most High does not live in houses made by human hands, as the prophet says, [51] “You stubborn people, with uncircumcised hearts and ears!
+[48] Yet the Most High does not live in houses made by human hands, as the prophet says, [49] ‘Heaven is my throne, and earth is the footstool for my feet.
+What kind of house will you build for me, says the Lord, or what is my resting place?
+[50] Did my hand not make all these things?’
+[51] “You stubborn people, with uncircumcised hearts and ears!
 You are always resisting the Holy Spirit, like your ancestors did!
 [52] Which of the prophets did your ancestors not persecute?
 They killed those who foretold long ago the coming of the Righteous One, whose betrayers and murderers you have now become!
 [53] You received the law by decrees given by angels, but you did not obey it.”